octref/polacode/README.md

 You have spent countless hours finding the perfect [JavaScript grammar](https://marketplace.visualstudio.com/search?term=javascript%20grammar&target=VSCode&category=All%20categories&sortBy=Relevance), matching it with a [sleek-looking VS Code theme](https://marketplace.visualstudio.com/search?target=VSCode&category=Themes&sortBy=Downloads), trying out all the [best programming fonts](https://www.slant.co/topics/67/~best-programming-fonts).

 You take three days porting over [your theme](https://github.com/wesbos/cobalt2-vscode) before starting to use VS Code.
 You shell out $200 for italic cursive html attributes.

 The code has to look right.

 ## Seriously, why not just take a screenshot?

 - I like and care about the shadow, padding & rounded corner of macOS's screenshot.
-I want it to be available for my code snippet too.
-You can't select a part of your code and easily get all these nice visuals with macOS's Grab tool.
+I want an easy way to have those nice visuals for any selection of my snippet.
 - I want to hide errors, warnings, color decorators, folding markers, line numbers, scrollbar and minimap.
 - It generates something decent on Windows & Linux.